If you have never purchased Semah from us, it's important that you READ THIS ENTIRE PAGE.

 Qualifying for a Semah Account:

-At TLTP, we do our best to honour all these sacred gifts in the best way possible in order to protect the People and honour our path as carriers of these sacred items.
+At TLTP, we do our best to honour all these sacred gifts and their teachings in the best way possible in order to protect the People and honour our path as carriers of these sacred items.

 If you have more questions about our use of Semah, please follow some of the links at the bottom of this page.